Course Descriptions

 Seminar: Regulation and Innovation - LAWS 8605

 Explores two related questions: first, what role does regulation play in encouraging (or inhibiting) innovation?
-Second, what kinds of innovation approaches to regulation itself are being employed or might be employed and how might these strategies improve the environment for private innovation?
+Second, what kinds of innovation approaches to regulation itself are being employed or might be employed and how might these strategies improve the environment for private innovation.
+3 credits, letter graded.

 Seminar: Rhetoric and the Art of Persuasion - LAWS 8808